cinapr/AutomaticLandmarkPhotoSorting/README.md

 #### Key Features:

 -   **Geotagging Support**: Extracts GPS coordinates from image metadata (EXIF) and uses reverse geocoding to identify the city and landmark.
+-   **Points of Interest or Locality**: Converting the langitude and longitude from EXIF metadata into understanable location name using Google Maps API, instead of full address like usually returned by Geopy.
 -   **Automatic Categorization**: Organizes photos into folders for each city, with subfolders for landmarks.
 -   **Uncategorized Photos Handling**: Images without GPS data or recognizable landmarks are moved to an "Uncategorized" folder for manual sorting.
 -   **Customizable Output**: Easily specify the input and output folder paths to suit your needs.